 In 2008, several individuals (who claim to be heirs of some of the art dealers who sold the Guelph Treasure to the Prussian State in 1935) asked for restitution of the collection.
 SPK conducted detailed scholarly research into the circumstances of the 1935 sale and concluded that the conditions for restitution were not met.
 The sale is a very distinct and singular case with a unique set of facts behind it.
 It does not qualify as a forced sale due to Nazi persecution, although the sellers included Jews living in Germany and abroad.
 The following historical facts, which have been verified by source materials, support this determination:

-The Advisory Commission in 2014: No restitution required
+The Advisory Commission ruled in 2014: No forced sale

 Recommendation of the Advisory Commission